 Advice from a Transvaginal Mesh Lawyer

-Laura Yaeger has represented thousands of individuals who have been harmed by manufacturers of dangerous drugs and medical devices.
-She is an advocate for transvaginal mesh victims, and she has a proven track record of success in complex litigation.
+Lauren Yaeger is a lawyer who specializes in mass tort cases for Morgan & Morgan — a personal injury law firm serving clients from across the country.
+She has represented thousands of individuals who have been harmed by manufacturers of dangerous drugs and medical devices.
+Yaeger is an advocate for transvaginal mesh victims, and she has a proven track record of success in complex litigation.

 Although lawyers who handle transvaginal mesh cases can’t repair the damage that mesh caused, they can help people harmed by mesh get compensation for their injuries.

 “If a woman is injured from the mesh, and they would like to be compensated for their injuries, they have a certain time limit to file a claim,” Yaeger said.
 “If they have been harmed, they need to think about whether they want to move forward and have someone protect their interests.
 If they don’t do it soon, they may never be able to get compensation for their injuries.”